System Management - Office

 Employees who did not come to work at all will be charged a normal full day’s absence.

 In the event of “Closure,” regular business operations and offices will be closed both to employees and the public.
 The absence will be considered official time.
 Normal business operations will commence at the regularly scheduled time on the next work day.

 Employees are responsible for notifying their supervisors in accordance with department and policy guidelines if they will be late or will not be at work.

-Employees who are tardy or who do not come to work at all must submit their leave for supervisor approval on the EBEN-327, Request for Leave, form.
+Employees who are tardy or who do not come to work at all must submit their leave for supervisor approval in Workday.

 Employees who received prior approval to be absent for work on a day that becomes designated as an inclement weather, delayed opening, early dismissal, or closure day will not receive inclement weather leave with pay for the period of the previously approved absence.
 The absence should be charged to annual or sick leave, as appropriate.
 Employees who are not absent but have prior approval to take leave for part of the day (e.g., for a dental appointment) will receive inclement weather leave with pay as indicated in previous paragraphs for employees who come to work.